Grimes: 2009–2011: Career beginnings, Geidi Primes, and Halfaxa

-According to the timestamps on her original Myspace page, Boucher began writing music under the name Grimes in 2007.
+According to the year her original Myspace account was created, she began writing music under the name Grimes in 2007.
 Her performer name was chosen because at the time, MySpace allowed artists to list three musical genres.
 She listed "grime" for all three, without knowing what the grime music genre was.
-Grimes is self-taught in music and visual art.
+Grimes was self-taught in music and visual art.

 In January 2010, Grimes released her debut album, Geidi Primes, a concept album inspired by the Dune series, followed by her second album, Halfaxa, in October of the same year.
 After the release of Halfaxa, she began to publicly promote her music and tour beyond Montreal.
 In 2011 Grimes released five songs on her side of the split 12" with d'Eon, Darkbloom (through both Arbutus and Hippos in Tanks).
 Beginning in May 2011, Grimes opened for Lykke Li on her North American Tour, and the following August her debut album was re-released through No Pain in Pop Records, in CD and vinyl format for the first time.
 In 2011, she collaborated with DJ/producer Blood Diamonds.

 2011–2014: Visions

 Following extensive touring and positive reception to her first two albums and Darkbloom contribution, Grimes signed with record label 4AD in January 2012.
-Her third studio album, Visions, was released on January 31, 2012 in Canada through Arbutus Records, February 21, 2012 in the United States through 4AD, and various dates in March 2012 elsewhere. appeared on a number of publications' year-end lists and is considered Grimes' breakout album.
+Her third studio album, Visions, was released on January 31, 2012, in Canada through Arbutus Records, February 21, 2012 in the United States through 4AD, and various dates in March 2012 elsewhere. appeared on a number of publications' year-end lists and was considered Grimes' breakout album.
 NME included it on their 500 Greatest Albums of All Time list in 2013.
 Visions won the Electronic Album of the Year Award and Grimes was nominated for the Breakthrough Artist of the Year at the Junos.
 Grimes also won the Artist of the Year Award at the 2013 Webbys.